M20190649/SummitBTW/README.md

 * Now please download sumo that is suitable for your OS from this link:

 `http://www.sumo.dlr.de/userdoc/Downloads.html`
+* Clone the project repository.
 * Make sure you have environment variable for `SUMO_HOME` that links to your sumo directory.
-* also add `sumo_tweaks/tools` path as the environment variable `PYTHONPATH`.
+* Add `sumo_tweaks/tools` path as the environment variable `PYTHONPATH`.
-* Next run "requirements.py" python script for installing all the python modules needed.
+* Install python depencies using `pip install -r requirements.txt`.
 If there are any problems make sure your PATH Environment variable includes a link to the "pip" package.
-* Don't forget to download our project too obviously

 Finally you are ready to use SummitBTW! just run `python -m management.gui.app` from the command line in the project directory :)